SKT Baby Bowl Stack

 “Creating those kinds of drawings is a very precise skill,” she says.
 “Since one image can take hours to complete, drawing also involves a certain level of endurance that’s almost meditative.”

 Although Tisue no longer fashions the fairies that captivated her as a child, the Cincinnati resident has turned her artistic talent into a full-time business.
 In 2006, Tisue launched SKT Ceramics.
-In her studio located in the city’s Hyde Park neighborhood, Tisue and her staff of seven other artists craft a line of durable tableware that’s silk-screened with her original drawings of scenes from nature.
+In her studio located in the city’s Walnut Hills neighborhood, Tisue and her staff of seven other artists craft a line of durable tableware that’s silk-screened with her original drawings of scenes from nature.
 (The S and T are her initials; the K stands for Knapp, her great-grandparents’ last name.)

 The idea for SKT Ceramics was sparked after Tisue graduated with a bachelor of fine arts degree from New York University and landed a residency at Greenwich House Pottery, a nonprofit ceramics studio in New York.
 In between crafting her own pieces, she mixed clay and glazes, fired kilns and taught pottery-making to classes of students ranging in age from 5 to 95.